casadoj/mekong_usecase/_sources/docs/1_initialization.md

 ## 1 Settings file

-In the following lines, a snippet of the settings file (_settings_initialization.xml_) shows the most relevant lines set in this file for the initializatin run.
+In the following lines, a snippet of the settings file (_settings_initialization.xml_) shows the most relevant lines in this file for the initializatin run.

 ```xml
 <lfoptions>